bioinformaticsdotca/HT-Biology_2017/Pathways/integrated_assignment_1/new_assignment.md

 Use the same mutation data  [STAD_MutSig.txt](https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/integrated_assignment_1/STAD_MutSig.txt) to create a network using GeneMANIA in order to visualize which genes are known to physically interact with each other.
 Hint: select only "Physical interactions" in "Advanced Options" paramaters of the GeneMANIA input dialog box.

+!Warning: if you use geneMANIA for the first time and you haven't installed data as said in the installation instructions, only install "CORE" data as the full data may take 1 hour to download.

 ![genemania_input.png](https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/img/IN_genemania_input.png?raw=true)